alexjoseLopez/arbitrary-number/README.md

 Now given that a whole novel in plain text format can be represented as a Base 27 ordinal, it implies that the amount of information that can be included in an Arbitrary Number is inifinite, and Arbitrary Numbers are not just dual purpose, but can have an infinite number of purposes, including using a,b,c as x,y,z points in 3D space with d,e,f magnitude for infinite precision both maximally and minimally without ever needing to use a single decimal point.

-To be continued..."
+To be continued...

-"Chapter 2"
+Chapter 2

 We have discovered a strange sort of number that while hidden from the Rational Number system can be brought back into it through the Quandition of only 1 unit i.e apply the following operation, consider the following SimpleArbitraryNumber: